Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 When reduced to 0 hit points but not killed outright, you remain conscious but are considered to be at *Death’s Door*.
 You must immediately make a Resolve Check unless you are already under the effects of either **Resolute** or **Meltdown**.

-- :material-bullseye-arrow:**Damage and Failures.** Each instance of damage from a single source counts as one 'Death Saving Throw Failure', with critical hits counting as two failures.
+- :material-bullseye-arrow:**Damage and Failures.** Each instance of damage from a single source counts as one 'Death Saving Throw Failure', with Critical Hits counting as two failures.
 Upon accumulating three failures or if the damage equals or exceeds your hit point maximum, you **die** instantly.
 - :material-heart-pulse:**Stabilization.** While at Death’s Door, anyone (including yourself) may attempt to stabilize you with a DC 10 Wisdom (Medicine) check.
 A successful check grants one 'Death Saving Throw Success', with critical successes granting two.
 Upon gaining three 'Death Saving Throw Successes', you regain 1 hit point.
 - :material-plus-thick:**Healing.** Direct healing removes you from Death's Door and allows you to heal for the expected amount.